Innovative Media Technology PhD

 Students are initially registered for a PhD with probationary status and, subject to satisfactory progress, subsequently confirmed as having PhD status.

-For fees payable in 2020/21, these will increase by 4 per cent, rounded up to the nearest £100 for subsequent years of study.
-Any start date other than October will attract a pro-rata fee for that year of entry (75 per cent for January, 50 per cent for April and 25 per cent for July).
+- Any start date other than September will attract a pro-rata fee for that year of entry (75 per cent for January, 50 per cent for April and 25 per cent for July).

 A Postgraduate Doctoral Loan can help with course fees and living costs while you study a postgraduate doctoral course.